theCoderCat/v/readme.md

 ### Architect diagram

-*Diagram goes here*
 ![To do web app diagram](https://github.com/theCoderCat/v/raw/master/todo.png "To do web app diagram")

 ### How the system works

 - A web application
-- Front-end with VueJS
+- Front-end scripting with VueJS
-- Back-end with Go
+- Back-end logic written in Go
 - Data storage is MySQL
+- Communicate between server and client by RestAPI

 - User go to the website
 - User adds tasks
+  - client send POST request with new task data to server
+  - server validate data
+  - store data in database
+  - return result to client
 - User marks tasks as finished
+  - client send GET request with task ID to server
+  - server validate data
+  - update task data in database
+  - return result to client
+- User updates tasks content
+  - client send PUT request with task ID and updated task content to server
+  - server validate data
+  - update task data in database
+  - return update result to client
 - User views the content of the task
+  - send GET request with task ID to server
+  - server get task data from database
+  - return the result to client
 - User deletes task when he doesn't feel like finishing it
+  - client send DELETE request with task ID to server
+  - server try to delete task data in database
+  - return delete result to client
 - User's amazed because the page doesn't try to reload every time he click on something

 ### Things to consider